Skip to Main Content

 • More than half of students (55%) say that they would not know where to go if they or someone they knew needed professional mental health services right away.

-These statistics are just a small glimpse at a much larger issue.
-So how does Trauma integrate into the conversation?
-And what does it mean in our classrooms?
+These statistics are just a small glimpse at a much larger conversation around mental health and trauma is often interwoven into into the narrative.
+So how does a Trauma Informed Approach integrate into the conversation?
+And what does it mean in your classrooms?
 This guide was created to help you understand that.
 Use that tabs at the top of the page to navigate to the next section.

 Trauma-Informed Education Presentation